 When Julien died, Genevieve wanted to help Nicolas.
 But she had never done anything like that before.
 Thus, she just didn’t know what to say.

 She also knew that others were comparing her to her brother.
 Bregan had been an empathic, fair, low-ego, beloved leader.
 Genevieve was hurt by knowing that there was no way she could uphold this legacy.
 And thus further closed up.

 A Calling by any other name

 Genevieve began hearing the “music” of the Old Gods in her mind as they entered Ferelden.
-She, of course, didn’t tell anybody about it.
+Characteristically, she didn’t tell anybody about it.
 But she knew that her time was up.